bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/terminal.md

-.. \_terminal:

 # Terminal

 The Terminal is a console emulator program that lets you interface with all of the Servers in the game.
 The Terminal can be accessed by clicking the 'Terminal' tab on the navigation menu on the left-hand side of the game (you may need to expand the 'Hacking' header in order to see the 'Terminal' tab).
-Alternatively, the :ref:`keyboard shortcut <shortcuts>` Alt + t can be used to open the Terminal.
+Alternatively, the shortcut Alt + t can be used to open the Terminal.

-.. \_terminal_filesystem:

 ## Filesystem (Directories)